 How to Book a Boat Tour

-From Donsol, head to the visitor center for registration.
+The Donsol Municipal Tourism Office handles the registration and tour for the whale shark activity.
 The staff will assign you with boats.
 Most resorts & dive centers also offer whale shark tour packages.

-- Registration fee – P300 per person (valid for 5 days)
+- Registration fee – P100 for local tourist / P300 for foreign tourist

 You can pay the full boat fee or share with other tourists to reduce cost.